JustinNew/GitHubNotes/README.md

 git add .
 git commit -m "adding a change from the feature branch"

+# Show the changes have been made after "git add" and "git commit -m"
+Git show

 # Discard changes made
 git checkout -- <file>